Maple Garden in Ohio

-'Orange Dream' will grow slowly into a 13’ upright, taller than wide tree, with dense floliage.
-If left unpruned it will take on a narrow shrub-like form.
+'Orange Dream' will grow slowly into a 13’ upright, taller-than-wide tree, with dense floliage.
+If left unpruned, it will take on a narrow shrub-like form.
 I like to prune out some of the dense foliage in mid-summer to expose the green trunk and to allow air and light into the center of the tree.
 Using this technique will keep the tree looking like a specimen tree rather than a dense shrub.

 Some of the challenges we face are small space, poor soil, and harsh winter winds.
 We used several varieties of dwarf plants and 30 different varieties of Japanese Maples to help overcome the challenge of having a small space.

-I also feel that the varieties of leaf color, size, and shape of the Japanese Maples provides great contrasts in color and texture.
+I also feel that the varieties of leaf color, size, and shape of the Japanese Maples provide great contrasts in color and texture.
 Their graceful appearance and structure display great year-round interest.
 Their slow growth rate makes it easy to keep them to a desirable size and shape as Japanese Maples respond well to proper pruning.